ory/docs/docs/oathkeeper/pipeline/mutator.md

 ## `noop`

-This mutator does not transform the HTTP request and simply forwards the headers as-is.
+This mutator doesn't transform the HTTP request and simply forwards the headers as-is.
 This is useful if you don't want to replace, for example, `Authorization: basic` with `X-User: <subject-id>`.